Skip to main content

 I bet by now your finger is hovering over the “reserve” button, so here are a few last details you’ll need.

-Tour options and cost: San Juan Outfitters offers a 2- or 3-day family kayaking trip ($679/person or $879/person, respectively, plus gratuity for your guides).
-If you’re not quite ready to take the plunge on a multiday excursion, check out the 3-hour family kayaking tour ($125/person).
+Tour options and cost: San Juan Outfitters offers a two- or three-day family kayaking trip ($679/person or $879/person, respectively, plus gratuity for your guides).
+If you’re not quite ready to take the plunge on a multiday excursion, check out the three-hour family kayaking tours (starting at $125/person).
 The minimum age for family tours is 6 years old, while standard tour guests must be at least 13.

 Season: The San Juan Islands are spectacular year-round and you’ll find lodging deals and fewer crowds in the off-season.
 Most kayaking tours operate from roughly April or May through to late September.